What is Microneedling?

 Before the procedure, we will clean the skin and apply a numbing cream to reduce any discomfort.
-Once the numbing cream has taken effect, the practitioner will begin rolling the derma roller over the skin.
-The needles on the derma roller will puncture the skin and create small channels, which will trigger the body's natural healing response.
+Once the numbing cream has taken effect, the practitioner will begin rolling the derma pen over the skin.
+The needles on the derma pen will puncture the skin and create small channels, which will trigger the body's natural healing response.

 After the procedure, we will apply a soothing lotion or serum to the skin.
 The skin may be red and swollen for a few hours to a day, and there may be some mild itching or discomfort, but this is normal and should resolve on its own.

 It's important to avoid sun exposure and to use sunscreen for the next 48 hours to avoid any complications.

 Here are a few things you can do to prepare for a micro-needling procedure:

 Schedule a consultation to understand the potential risks and benefits.

 Inform us of any medical conditions or allergies you have and any medications you are taking.

 Avoid sun exposure and tanning for at least a week before the procedure to reduce the risk of complications.

 Avoid using any exfoliating products, such as scrubs or acids, for at least a week before the procedure.

 Avoid taking blood-thinning medications, such as aspirin, for at least a week before the procedure to reduce the risk of bleeding or bruising.